Romeo and Juliet (Tchaikovsky): Reception

 At first Romeo and Juliet was not successful in Russia and Europe.
 It was received lukewarmly at its world premiere in March 1870.
 The work was hissed when Hans Richter conducted it in Vienna in November 1876; critic Eduard Hanslick excoriated the piece afterwards.
 The Paris premiere two weeks later, at the Concerts Populaires under Jules Pasdeloup, went no better.
 According to Tchaikovsky's colleague and friend Sergei Taneyev, who attended the Paris performance, Romeo's lack of success there may have been due to Pasdeloup's failure to understand the music.
 Despite this, several Parisian composers and musicians, including Camille Saint-Saëns, appreciated the piece.

 One group that appreciated Romeo at once was the kuchka ("The Five").
-Balakirev, now having the full score, wrote of their enthusiastic response and 'how delighted everyone is with your D-flat bit [the love theme]—including Vladimir Stasov, who says: "There were five of you: now there are six!"
+Balakirev, now having the full score, wrote of their enthusiastic response and 'how delighted everyone is with your D♭ bit [the love theme]—including Vladimir Stasov, who says: "There were five of you: now there are six!"
 The beginning and end are as strongly censured'—and, Balakirev added, needed rewriting.
 Still, such was the enthusiasm of the kuchka for Romeo that Balakirev was asked to play it every time they met.
 Eventually, he learned to play the piece from memory as a result of fulfilling their requests.